This delicious summer raspberry salad is tangy and sweet with crunchy pecans and creamy goat cheese. A perfect summer salad!

 Our adapted recipe is different than the Byerly's recipe since we prefer pecans over walnuts (but you can use whatever you prefer!), and we love cheese in our salads — and goat cheese works really well in this recipe.
 We like using a mix of spinach and another type of lettuce.
 So, we chose one that is sold at most stores and is one of our favorites — 50/50 baby spinach and spring mix.

 Although we love the Byerly's raspberry dressing, we did make several changes to it.
 Since we could not find any raspberry vinegar at local grocers, we replaced it with raspberry red wine vinegar.
 Obviously, red wine vinegar is different from raspberry vinegar, but it still works well (in our opinion anyway).
 Additionally, we replaced the walnut oil with extra-virgin olive oil since that is all we had around the house, but you could also consider avocado oil, pecan oil, or another neutral oil.
-We also skipped the sugar in the dressing — but if you prefer your dressing a little sweet, you could easily sweeten with some sugar-free sweetener.

 - 50/50 blend of baby spinach and spring mix: This 50/50 mix is available at most grocers.
 This is one of our favorite salad mixes and it works well in this salad.
 If you prefer, you could use all spinach or another lettuce of your choice.
 Or, you could do as the Byerly's recipe, and use a mix of spinach and Boston lettuce.